MailTape/MailTape-v1/_posts/2021-03-14-Thijsenterprise.md

 Sarah: **"**This one comes off of my favorite Gábor Szabó album, Dreams (1968).
 Such a phenomenal jazz-crossover; the album is a kaleidescope of sound: Szabó's traditional Hungarian influences melt together with Southeast Asian folk riffs, all of it tied into soft-swaying samba movements against African drums and the ever-evolving jazz structures that underlay them.
 Szabó is absolutely effortless, this whole track moves like silk.**"**

-<p id="outroduction">That's it for this morning.
+<p id="outroduction">That's all for this morning, we hope you enjoyed it as much as we did!
 As always, thank you so much for joining us.
-Much love to [Bonnie Banane](https://bonniebanane.bandcamp.com/releases) for her Sunday selections and to [Thibault Daumain](http://thibaultdaumain.fr/) for this episode's brilliant illustration!</p>
+A million thanks to [Thijsenterprise](https://bonniebanane.bandcamp.com/releases) for his fascinating selections and to our fantastic [Camille Célestin](http://thibaultdaumain.fr/) for this episode's illustration!</p>